OrganismalSystemsBiology/faster2/README.md

 |----            |----      |----          |----        |----         |
 |EEG_2020-001    |EEG_A-E   |2020/05/25 08:00:00|2020/05/27 08:00:00|100|

 Since the downloaded FASTER2 directory has an example exp.info.csv file, you can simply edit it to describe your experiment.
-Be aware; you must keep the header line unchanged because FASTER2 uses the headers to parse the CSV file.
+Be aware; that you must keep the header line unchanged because FASTER2 uses the headers to parse the CSV file.

 #### mouse.info.csv
 This file describes information about the individual records in the EEG/EMG data: